Combination and summary of ATLAS dark matter searches interpreted in a 2HDM with a pseudo-scalar mediator using 139 fb$^{-1}$ of $\sqrt{s} = 13$ TeV $pp$ collision data: Data and simulated event samples

 To simulate the effects of additional $pp$ collisions in the same and nearby bunch crossings, additional interactions were simulated using the soft QCD processes of \PYTHIA~8.186 with the A3 tune~\cite{ATL-PHYS-PUB-2012-003} and the MSTW2008LO PDF~\cite{Martin:2009iq}, and overlaid onto each simulated hard-scatter event.
 The simulated samples were reweighted to reproduce the instantaneous luminosity spectrum in the data.
+The simulations include the expected bunch train structure in data and include low-level corrections to account for bunch train effects.
 Simulated events were processed either through a detector simulation~\cite{SOFT-2010-01} based on \GEANT~\cite{Agostinelli:2002hh} or through a fast simulation~\cite{ATL-PHYS-PUB-2010-013} with a parameterisation of the calorimeter response and \GEANT for the other parts of the detector.
 All simulated samples were reconstructed in the same manner as the data.
-Corrections derived from data control samples were applied to simulated events to account for differences between data and simulation in the reconstruction efficiencies, momentum scale and resolution of leptons, and in the efficiency and false positive rate for identifying $b$-jets.
+Corrections derived from data control samples were applied to simulated events to account for differences between data and simulation in the reconstruction efficiencies, the energy/momentum scale and resolution of reconstructed electrons and muons, and in the efficiency and false positive rate for identifying jets containing $b$-hadrons.
 The energy scale and resolution of hadronic jets are also corrected to give the same performance between data and MC.

 To produce signal events efficiently across the large multi-dimensional parameter space of the 2HDM+$a$, the \mg\ reweighting module~\cite{Mattelaer:2016gcx} was used to obtain predictions for a range of different signal model parameters from a minimal set of generated events.
 This was achieved by assigning new event weights based on the ratios of matrix-elements for the input (generated) and target parameter points.
 The event weights were calculated on-the-fly during the event simulation.
 This method was validated by comparing weighted distributions with generated ones for a few representative samples.
 The reweighting immensely reduces of the required computing resources as the detector simulation need be run only once.